zicongmei/gke-byo-node/README.md

 This automation is particularly useful for scenarios where you need to integrate custom virtual machines or bare-metal servers into an existing GKE cluster as worker nodes, providing flexibility beyond standard GKE node pools.

-### `generate-worker-args.sh` (Run on your workstation/control plane)
+### `generate-node-args.sh` (Run on your workstation/control plane)

 This script is executed on a machine with `kubectl` configured to access your target Kubernetes cluster.
 Its primary functions are:
 *   **Cluster Information Discovery**: Automatically fetches the Kubernetes API server URL, cluster CA certificate, and (optionally) the cluster DNS IP from your current `kubectl` context.
 *   **Credential Generation**: Generates a unique private key and a Certificate Signing Request (CSR) for the new worker node.
 *   **Version Parameterization**: Allows specifying optional versions for `containerd` and CNI plugins, defaulting to commonly used "current" versions if not provided.
-*   **Output Generation**: Prints a `setup-worker.sh` command complete with all necessary arguments (base64 encoded certificates, keys, API URL, etc.) that can be directly copied and executed on the new worker node.
+*   **Output Generation**: Prints a `setup-node.sh` command complete with all necessary arguments (base64 encoded certificates, keys, API URL, etc.) that can be directly copied and executed on the new worker node.

 **Prerequisites**: `kubectl` (configured with cluster-admin like permissions to approve CSRs) and `openssl`.

-### `setup-worker.sh` (Run on the new worker node)
+### `setup-node.sh` (Run on the new worker node)

-This script is executed on the target Ubuntu worker node, using the pre-generated arguments provided by `generate-worker-args.sh`.
+This script is executed on the target Ubuntu worker node, using the pre-generated arguments provided by `generate-node-args.sh`.
 It performs the following setup steps:
 *   **System Preparation**: Updates package lists, installs essential utilities (curl, gpg, apt-transport-https, dialog), and disables swap (a Kubernetes requirement).
 *   **CNI Plugin Installation**: Downloads and installs a standard version of CNI plugins (Container Network Interface) to `/opt/cni/bin`, using the specified or default version.
 *   **Containerd Runtime Installation**: Downloads and installs a specific version of `containerd` from its GitHub releases, configures it to use the `systemd` cgroup driver, and enables/starts its service, using the specified or default version.